patrolez/WebSocketClipboard/README.md

 ## Everyone can dream

->I wish it to be a single file project (just like writting in `bash`/`python3`) without any extra project files, where an interpreter has rich standard library.
+>I wish it to be a single file project (just like writting in `bash`) without any extra project files, where an interpreter has rich standard library.

 >I wish the TypeScript to be the only JavaScript.